Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

-The rough idea is the following.
-First, we assume that the Reeb vector field of a SHS is neither a suspension, nor a Reeb vector field of a contact form.
+The rough idea of the existence of broken books is the following.
+First, we assume that the Reeb vector field of a SHS is neither a suspension nor a Reeb vector field of a contact form.
 In $N_0$ we have global sections whose boundary is contained in $\partial N_0$, while in $N_+$ and $N_-$ we have a broken book decomposition whose pages might have boundary components contained in $\partial N_+$ and $\partial N_-$ respectively.
-We want to paste these two types of transverse surfaces along their boundary, these is done with {\it helix boxes} of the form $T^2\times I$ contained in the region $U$, as explained in Section~\ref{sec:gluing}.
+We want to paste the boundaries of these two types of transverse surfaces along the integrable region, and this is done with {\it helix boxes} of the form $T^2\times I$ contained in the region $U$, as explained in \textsection\ref{sec:gluing}.